rlacombe/SoundCloud-MacOS/README.md

 Follow the steps below to download and compile the project in Xcode.

 ### (Recommended) Compile from source code

 #### 1. Clone the Repository

-Open Terminal and run:
+- Open Terminal and run:

 ```bash
 git clone https://github.com/yourusername/SoundCloudWrapperApp.git
 ```

-Or download the ZIP archive from GitHub and unzip it.
+- Or download the ZIP archive from GitHub and unzip it.

 #### 2. Open the Project in Xcode

-Navigate to the project folder.
+- Navigate to the project folder.

-Double-click the SoundCloudWrapperApp.xcodeproj file to open the project in Xcode.
+- Double-click the SoundCloudWrapperApp.xcodeproj file to open the project in Xcode.

 #### 3. Build the Project

-In Xcode, select the appropriate scheme (the default should work for you).
+- In Xcode, select the appropriate scheme (the default should work for you).

-Click Product > Build (or press Cmd+B) to compile the project.
+- Click Product > Build (or press Cmd+B) to compile the project.

 #### 4. Run the App

-With the project open in Xcode, click Product > Run (or press Cmd+R).
+- With the project open in Xcode, click Product > Run (or press Cmd+R).

-The app window should appear displaying the SoundCloud login page in the embedded web view.
+- The app window should appear displaying the SoundCloud login page in the embedded web view.

-Log in as you normally would—the app uses a persistent cookie store to keep you logged in even after closing and re-opening the app.
+- Log in as you normally would—the app uses a persistent cookie store to keep you logged in even after closing and re-opening the app.

 ### (Alternative) Install unsigned binary

+This isn't a generally recommended way to download applications.
+However, if you are not comfortable using Xcode and compiling your own binary, you can follow the steps below (do this at your own risk):

+#### 1. Download the app binary

-[Download the volume image](https://github.com/rlacombe/SoundCloud-macOS/releases/download/v0.1.0/SoundCloud.dmg) (`SoundCloud.dmg` file) and open it in Finder.
+- [Download the volume image](https://github.com/rlacombe/SoundCloud-macOS/releases/download/v0.1.0/SoundCloud.dmg) (`SoundCloud.dmg` file) and open it in Finder.

-Move the SoundCloud app to the `Applications` folder on your Mac.
+- Move the SoundCloud app to the `Applications` folder on your Mac.

-## Troubleshooting

-### Icon Issues:

-If your app icon isn’t displaying as expected, ensure that you have added all required image sizes to the AppIcon asset in Assets.xcassets.

-### WKWebView Loading Errors:

-If the web page does not load, check Xcode’s debug console for error messages.
-Make sure you have an active internet connection and that no firewall or proxy is blocking the connection.

-### Clearing Cache:

-Sometimes macOS caches app icons or other data.
-Restart the Dock by running killall Dock in Terminal if you need to refresh the icon display.
+#### 2. By-pass

+- Launch the app by double clicking on it; you will see an error message.

+- Click on the `?` icon in the upper right and follow instructions to open the app anyway.

 ## Contributing